trunghieu-tran/trunghieu-tran.github.io/_pages/home.md

 ## Welcome

-Hi, I am a Ph.D. in Software Engineering at The University of Texas at Dallas (UTD).
-Also I am an incoming Research Scientist at Meta Inc. (former Facebook Inc.)

 Welcome to my personal website.

+Hi, I am Trung Hieu (Harry), a Research Scientist at Meta Inc. (former Facebook Inc.).
+I earned my PhD degree in Software Engineering from The University of Texas at Dallas (UTD)

 Please feel free to contact me at the links provided on this website!